-Microneedling or Rolling
+B. Microneedling or Rolling

 What to keep in mind before getting a laser treatment done

-- Requires a board-certified dermatologist to conduct the treatment
+- Requires a board-certified dermatologist to conduct the treatment.

-- Side effects include redness, itching, swelling and temporary oozing
+- Side effects include redness, itching, swelling and temporary oozing.

 - At times sedation is required, depending on the depth of your scars.

-According to a study, rolling scars responded better to PRP as compared to ice pick and boxcar scars.(11)
+According to a study, rolling scars responded better to PRP as compared to ice pick and boxcar scars.(10)

 Punch techniques are used to treat ice pick and boxcar scars.
 They come in three forms:

-- Punch excision (for mild acne scars)
+Punch Excision (for mild acne scars)

-In this technique, the scar is surgically removed and the skin is sealed to achieve a smooth texture
+In this technique, the scar is surgically removed and the skin is sealed to achieve a smooth texture.

-- Punch elevation (to treat boxcar scars)
+Punch Elevation (to treat boxcar scars)

 The procedure involves surgical removal of the scar, leaving the sides.
 The base is then reattached to the sides to give a smooth appearance.

 Punch Grafting (for deep ice pick scars)

 In this process, the wound is plugged with a sample of skin taken from another part of the body, usually the back or the ear.

+Prevention is better than cure.
+So understanding your skin and taking the right precautions is crucial.
 Here are some skincare tips for you to avoid acne and scarring.

-Being adventurous is fun but not at the cost of your health.
+Being adventurous is fun, but not at the cost of your health.
 Too much sun exposure can dehydrate your body.

 Popping pimples may increase inflammation.
 This may not only leave a scar behind but can cause an acne breakout.